Mercedes-Benz Steering Wheel Stuck Up Won’t Go Down

 The steering wheel won’t adjust at all.

 If the steering wheel will not adjust in all directions and you do not hear the steering column motor run, you may have an electrical problem or blown fuse.
 Check the fuse for the driver’s seat control unit.
-The steering wheel does not have its fuse.
+The steering wheel does not have a fuse.

 What to do if you have your Mercedes-Benz steering wheel stuck?

 - If your Mercedes-Benz is still under warranty, have the dealer repair it under warranty.
-The first time you take the car in, the dealer may tell you that they did a software update or lubricated the steering column gears.
+The first time you take the car in, the dealer may tell you they did a software update or lubricated the steering column gears.
 These are only temporary fixes, and the steering wheel will get stuck again.
 If the problem happens, you need to be persistent and have the dealer replace the steering column motor to fix the problem permanently.
 Don’t wait until the vehicle is out of warranty.

 - Do you hear the motor running when you press the steering wheel adjustment switch?
 If yes, the problem can be due to a broken plastic inside the steering column, often called the dog bone.
-This is a $10 part but is a very labor-intensive job to replace.
+This is a $10 part, but is a very labor-intensive job to replace.
 Check out this DIY to find out what it takes to replace it.

 - Lubricate.
 Remove the dash cover and lubricate the gear.